f3d-app/f3d/doc/user/07-COMMANDS.md

 `open_file_dialog`: A specific command to open a file dialog to selected a file to load.
 No argument.

+`save_statefile [filename]`: A specific command to save the current state into a statefile.
+If filename is not specified, rely on the `--save-statefile` CLI option. eg: `save_statefile path/to/state.json`.

+`load_statefile [filename]`: A specific command to restore the state from a statefile, reloading the saved files.
+If filename is not specified, rely on the `--load-statefile` CLI option. eg: `load_statefile path/to/state.json`.

 ## Command Script (`--command-script`)

 F3D provides a feature to execute commands from a script file using the `--command-script` [CLI option](03-OPTIONS.md).
 This allows users to automate a sequence of commands by listing them in a plain text file, eg: `f3d --command-script path/to/command_script.txt`.